Your group’s goal is to shake the hands of every person while observing two rules:

 What are you saying to yourself when you want to give up?
 Is this true?
 What do others think?

 As a challenging problem-solving exercise, you can expect many teachable moments to invite your group to reflect on both the health and the influence of their social interactions.
-Issues such as planning, execution, leadership, roles, and trust are all at play here.
-Invite your group to explore and reflect on how empathy, compassion, listening, affirmation and self-awareness were displayed during the exercise, or not.
+As such, Alter Shake is ideal for exploring behavioural norms.
+For example, consider presenting this exercise after leading a conversation to discuss how your group wants to manage behaviours such as leadership, accountability and trust.

 Time-Trial: As above, but record the experience, in one of two ways.
 Prescribe a time limit within which multiple trials may be conducted to find a solution, or once an acceptable solution has been discovered, record how quickly your group can perform the solution from start to finish.